Analysis | Lamar Jackson and the Ravens can beat elite teams. In loss to Steelers, they didn’t show it.

 “We did not play well today,” Steelers Coach Mike Tomlin said.
 “It is important that we don’t lie to ourselves.
 We did not function well in a lot of ways today.
 Baltimore had a lot to do with that.”

 The Ravens’ loss will still force them to regroup in crucial ways.
 Late in the first quarter, a pass rusher rolled into the left leg of Ronnie Stanley, one of the best left tackles in football and the recipient this week of a five-year, $99 million contract extension.
 Stanley’s ankle got trapped under a body and bent awkwardly, and he screamed in pain.
-Medical personnel wrapped Stanley’s leg in an aircast, the entire Ravens team gathered around him, and a cart drove him away.
+Medical personnel wrapped Stanley’s leg in an air cast, the entire Ravens team gathered around him, and a cart drove him away.
 Harbaugh confirmed after the game that Stanley will miss the remainder of the season with the ankle injury.

 The Ravens also must solve issues in their passing game around Jackson.
 Second-year wideout Marquise Brown, a first-round pick in 2019, entered the season expected to make a leap forward.
 He is in position to be a No. 1 wide receiver, but he had caught 26 passes for 376 yards before Sunday.
 Jackson targeted him twice Sunday, and he caught one pass for a three-yard touchdown.

-About an hour after the final whistle, Brown tweeted, and later deleted without explanation, “What’s the point of having souljas when you never use them (Never!!)”
+About an hour after the final whistle, Brown tweeted, and later deleted without explanation, “What’s the point of having souljas when you never use them (Never!!).”

 The Ravens’ issues are still high-class problems.
 They could have beaten Pittsburgh, even after the mistakes.
 On the final snap of the game, Jackson whistled a pass down the seam to Willie Snead IV, who summoned the courage to leap for the ball as two Steelers converged.
 Safety Minkah Fitzpatrick rocked him high while another defender hit him low.
 The ball jarred loose.

 On the field, Ravens players and Harbaugh argued for a flag on Fitzpatrick for an illegal hit to the head.
-While CBS rules expert and former official Gene Steratore said the right call was made, Harbaugh still thought the Ravens had been wronged afterward.
+While CBS rules expert and former official Gene Steratore said the right call was made, Harbaugh still thought the Ravens had been wronged.

-“You want to see your players protected,” Harbaugh said.
+“You want to see your players protected,” Harbaugh said after the game.
 “You want to see your guys protected like the rules say they should be.”

 Fitzpatrick blew kisses and waved to the smattering of fans allowed inside, a scene that would not have been expected hours earlier.
 The Steelers fell flat in the first half, not scoring aside from Spillane’s pick-six.